ON-SITE EYE CLINICS

 Dr. Morris Hartstein examines patients in the Gondar and Addis Ababa Jewish compounds, as well as outer (non-Jewish) villages, providing primary eyecare to people who have little or no access to doctors.
 He dispenses medications and eye drops, and for patients who require surgical treatment, he works to arrange procedures with local hospitals.
 He has personally examined over 7,000 patients since 2014.

-Untreated cataracts are the leading cause of blindness in Ethiopia.
+Untreated cataracts are the leading cause of preventable blindness in Ethiopia.
 Cataract surgery is unaffordable and inaccessible to most people in the villages.
-To relieve the tremendous backlog of cataract cases, we have partnered with HCP and the Dear Foundation to set up cataract campaigns where we screen, identify and operate on a large volume of cataract patients in remote villages over the course of a week.
+To relieve the tremendous backlog of cataract cases, we partner with HCP Cureblindness and the Dear Foundation to run cataract campaigns where we screen, identify and operate on a large volume of cataract patients in remote villages over the course of a week.
 We work with local doctors and support staff, as well as HCPs' local staff on the ground.

 PERFORMING EYE SURGERY

 Dr. Morris Hartstein operates on patients who require more complex oculoplastic surgeries than can be taken care of by local physicians.
 He has operated on over 300 patients at University of Gondar Hospital and Menilik Hospital at Addis Ababa University.

 FEEDING PROGRAM FOR MALNOURISHED CHILDREN AND NURSING MOTHERS

 We provide one stable meal a day to 500 children under the age of five, and to 200 nursing and pregnant mothers, five days a week, in the Gondar Jewish compound.
 All children in the program are monitored by an on-site nurse and a pediatrician who track their height and weight.
 Local people are employed to help cook and prepare the meals.